hippocampushub/build/readme.md

 1. Run `npm install`
 2. Run `npm run start` : after this command a development web server is runned on `http://localhost:3000`

+##BUILD
+For building the project a few steps are required based on where you want to deploy the project.
+If you want to deploy on github:
+1. Run `npm run publish` from the root folder of the project, it will automatically run `next build` and then commit and push the content inside the gh-pages of your branch.

+If you want to deploy on a classic web server:
+1. Run `npm run build`, it will automatically run next build and next export.
+The output will be stored in the build folder under the root of the project.
+2. Upload the content of the build directory on you web server.

 ##NEXT CONFIG

 The next.config.js file includes a few params for config the web application.